 Editor's Note: Danica Aguiar was born with transposition of the great arteries.
 She had her first open-heart surgery when she was a week old, and she is facing another surgery.
-Now age nine, she recently celebrated her success by participating in a fashion show as part of the American Heart Association's "Little Hearts.
+At age nine, she celebrated her success by participating in a fashion show as part of the American Heart Association's "Little Hearts.
 Big Love," fundraiser.

-Danica Aguiar is what you may call a typical nine year-old.
+Danica Aguiar is what you may call a typical nine-year-old.
 Except for her heart condition.

 Nancy Aguiar was not aware that her daughter had any heart issues before she was born, but at just three days old, they discovered that she had an enlarged heart and she was rushed to Children's Hospital Boston.

 Through extensive testing, it was determined that Danica was born with transposition of the great arteries.
 The doctors explained to Nancy and her husband, John, that Danica's aorta and pulmonary arteries were attached to the wrong ventricles and that she would need immediate emergency surgery to correct this.
 The doctors explained that the surgery was complicated further as Danica only had one coronary artery, that she had holes in her heart walls - ASDs and VSDs - and aortic valve regurgitation.
 "There are no words to describe what went through my head and my own heart when I learned how sick my little girl was.
 You know these doctors are the experts, but how does a parent say 'okay' to surgery on a newborn.
 But how can you not do everything to help your baby girl."